Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bills stats and trends

-- Buffalo's games this year have gone over the total in five out of 13 opportunities (38.5%).
+- Buffalo's games this year have eclipsed the over/under five times in 13 opportunities (38.5%).

-- Buffalo is 8-1 against the spread and 7-1 overall when the team notches more than 22.5 points.
+- When Buffalo records more than 22.5 points, it is 8-1 against the spread and 7-1 overall.

-- In games that Buffalo piles up over 332.8 yards, the team is 7-2 against the spread and 6-2 overall.
+- In games that Buffalo picks up more than 332.8 yards, the team is 7-2 against the spread and 6-2 overall.

-- This year the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).
+- The Bills have 17 giveaways this season, while the Buccaneers have 24 takeaways.

 Home and road insights

-- This season, as 3.5-point favorites or greater at home, the Buccaneers are 4-1 ATS.

-- This season, Tampa Bay has hit the over in three of five games at home.
+- Tampa Bay has hit the over in three of five games at home this season.

-- The Bills are 4-2 ATS as 3.5-point underdogs or more away from home.
+- The Bills are 4-2 ATS as 3.5-point underdogs or more on the road.

-- This season, in seven away games, Buffalo has gone over the total three times.
+- This season, in three of seven away games Buffalo has hit the over.

 Powered by Data Skrive.